datahoarder-space/datahoarder-space/source/kb/history/cloud-storage.md

 Microsoft's Onedrive has a lot of pricing structures dependent on whether you are a personal user, business user or Office 365 user.
 It seems to contend with G Suite with affordable storage plans such as 'unlimited' storage for Office 365's OneDrive for Business Plan 2 for £7.50/user/month or $10.00/user/month, and 6TB (1,000GB/user - 6 users) on Office 365 Home for £79.99/year or $99.99/year, which also includes the desktop version of Microsoft Office.

-## Backblaze B2/AWS S3 {#b2}
+## AWS (Amazon Web Services) S3 {#s3}

-Both Backblaze's B2 service and Amazon Web Service's S3 service are long term mass storage solutions that many use for long term backup of their important data or hoarded data.
-Backblaze continues to offer a much cheaper service than AWS.
+Amazon Web Service's S3 service is a long term mass storage solution for bulk data.
+It has many uses including usage by other AWS services/containers, but is rather expensive compared to alternatives.

+## Backblaze B2 {#b2}

+Backblaze's B2 service is also a long term mass storage solution for bulk data.
+Data is stored in 'buckets'.
+It is much cheaper than AWS S3, but there is still cheaper alternatives if you are just looking for long term mass storage.

+## Wasabi Hot {#w-hot}

+Wasabi's Hot Cloud Storage service is one of the cheapest in the long term mass storage market.
+It also claims to be much faster than the competition (B2/S3) and have a lot of appealing features to customers.